lk77/vuesax/docs/components/tabs.md

    parameters: RGB, HEX
    description: Color of the tabs component.
 Can be set on vs-tabs or vs-tab.
    default: null
+ - name: hover-text
+   type: Boolean, Number, String
+   parameters: alpha or percent opacity
+   description: Apply color property on hover to the text, opaque by default
+   default: true
  - name: hover-line
-   type: Boolean
+   type: Boolean, Number, String
+   parameters: alpha or percent opacity
-   description: Display translucent line on hover below vs-tab
+   description: Apply color property on hover to the line below vs-tab, 0.3 opacity by default
    default: false
  - name: alignment
    type: String